Undergraduate Programs and Courses

 The earth is a dynamic planet which provides us with the energy and raw materials necessary for modern life.
 The earth is also a fragile planet whose delicate environmental balance may be easily upset.
 Geologists study the earth, its composition, history, and dynamic systems, in an effort to ensure the rapidly growing human population with adequate supplies of natural resources to maintain the delicate balance of its environment.

 The Department of Geosciences at Edinboro University offers a broad range of earth science courses leading to either a Bachelor of Science or Bachelor of Arts degree in the earth sciences.
 The Bachelor of Science degree in Geology prepares the student for a professional career in geology, or for postgraduate work at a major research university.
 Students may chose to pursue a tradional Geology degree or concentrate in Environmental Geology.
 The Bachelor of Arts in Earth Sciences provides a broad based exposure to the earth sciences with fewer related requirements in math and science.
+Curriculum requirements for incoming students for each of our Geology / Earth Science degree options can be accessed using the links below.

 Geology and environmental science are good bases for a wide range of careers and for further study at the graduate level.
 Dwindling resources and mounting pollution problems mean that the nation will continue to need geologists and environmental scientists.
 Many geologists and environmental scientists work for federal, state, or local governments.
 Most federal jobs are available in the Geological Survey and the Environmental Protection Agency.
 Most other geologists work for private industry, with petroleum and mining companies, or work in private consulting.
 Consultants work closely with industry, local governments, and private citizens, often concerning matters of water availability and water quality.